-In accordance with the adoption of Accounting Standards Update 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, contributions are evaluated to determine whether the contribution is conditional or unconditional.
+Contributions are evaluated to determine whether the contribution is conditional or unconditional.
 If the contribution is conditional, recognition is deferred until the conditions are met.
 If the contribution is unconditional, recognition occurs in the period the pledge is made.

 Membership dues are recognized as revenue over the membership period, which is January 1 through December 31.